-The department endorses a Whole-school approach to improving student learning, and provides a variety of supports and services to all students, including those with disability so they can participate in school life, access the curriculum and achieve learning outcomes.
+The department endorses a whole-school approach to improving student learning, and provides a variety of supports and services to students with disability so they can participate in school life, access the curriculum and achieve learning outcomes.

 The department provides an array of support services to meet the educational needs of students with disability.

-Special schools provide highly specialised and individualised programs to cater for students with intellectual disability and/or multiple disability.
+Special schools provide highly specialised and individualised programs to cater for students with intellectual disability and/or multiple disability, including an intellectual disability.
 For enrolment in special schools refer to:

 Early childhood development programs and services provide specialised education support to children prior to Prep.

-The Queensland Government has committed to keeping early childhood development programs (ECDPs) fully operational until 2020, a year later than the NDIS transition.
+The Queensland Government has committed to keeping (ECDPs) fully operational until 2020, a year later than the NDIS transition.
 This will ensure certainty for families transitioning to the NDIS.
 The future arrangements of ECDPs will be reviewed in 2020.

 The NDIS will provide people with disability more choice and control over their disability supports.